green3g/cmv-widgets/AppSettings_Widget/README.md

 Additional functionality using Topic.subscribe and Topic.publish
 allows widget developers to save additional settings.

-##Description:
+##Features:
-Allows the user to save the current state of the map extent and visible layers using html5 localStorage.
+- Allow the user to save the current state of the map extent and visible layers using html5 localStorage.
-Also allows the user to 'share' a current snapshot of the map state with others via email client.
+- Allow the user to 'share' a current snapshot of the map state with others via email client.
+- Integrate with other widgets to allow additional properties to be saved in the application and shared

 ![URL Field](https://github.com/roemhildtg/CMV_Widgets/blob/master/AppSettings_Widget/URL_Screenshot.PNG)